miaozn/misc/README.md

 # misc
 all kinds of miscellaneous memo for myself
+no more trash.. no more trash...